Sungpyo

 Book Design

-Sneakers explores the global culture and design legacy of iconic footwear, blending interviews, photography, and original artwork.
-Each chapter presents a distinct creative voice and aesthetic.
+explores the global culture and design legacy of iconic footwear through interviews, photography, and original artwork.
+Each chapter features a distinct creative voice and aesthetic.

-As part of the design team, I developed tailored visual directions for the chapters—structuring layouts that echoed the rhythm, energy, and cultural depth of sneaker history.
+As part of the design team, I developed chapter-specific visual directions, structuring layouts to capture the rhythm, energy, and cultural depth of sneaker history.

 Vilcek Prizes